ktomk/pipelines/README.md

   different pipelines file (`--file`) or swap the "repository" by changing the working directory (`--working-dir <path>`).

-  If a pipeline step fails, the steps container will be automatically kept for further inspection.
-The container id is shown which makes it easy to spawn a shell inside:
+  If a pipeline step fails, the steps container can be kept for further inspection on error with the `--error-keep` option.
+  The container id is shown which makes it easy to spawn a shell
+  inside:

       $ docker exec -it $ID /bin/sh

-  Containers can be always kept for debugging and manual testing of a pipeline with `--keep` or with `--error-keep` on error only.
+  Containers can be always kept for debugging and manual testing of a pipeline with `--keep` and with the said `--error-keep` on error only.

   Afterwards manage left overs with `--docker-list|kill|clean`.